codesnail/BehavioralCloning/README.md

 For this experiment, a g2.2xlarge instance was provisioned on AWS cloud, with 1 NVIDIA Kepler GK104 Grid GPU plus 8 vCPUs and 15 GB RAM.
 The average training runtime on GPU was 0.12 sec per MB, compared to 1.4 sec per MB for quad-core.
 This is a 91.4% improvement in runtime!
 To understand the scale of difference on big data, with 1TB of data it will take 1.45 days on GPU vs 17 days on quad-core to train the model.

-For training this model on the cloud, I had to generate and upload an 81MB zip file of my training images data.
-This data size is small enough to be feasible for multipe iterations of fresh data collection, upload and training.
-But for big data (on the order of GBs or TBs), this could be a significant challenge.

-Many popular development environments are still not optimized for cloud development.
-You generally need 2-3 parallel channels for this type of environment.

-1. A channel for transferring files back and forth from your server or storage in the cloud, e.g. in this case uploading my training data, and downloading my trained model.
-1. A channel for running your program on the cloud, e.g. in this case my training program, model.py.
-1. Optionally, a separate channel for quick edits to your code and checking into your repository directly from cloud.
-For bigger changes, you are probably better off editing your changes in your local repository, committing them and downloading on your cloud instance.

-I find it useful to open 3 separate shells for this purpose.
-Two connected to my cloud instance, and one for my local file system (for uploading and downloading files).
-In an ideal cloud IDE, these functions would be provided by the File or Project Explorer pane, the Code Editor pane, and the Output pane.

 #### Performance Impact of Removing or adding layers

 In this experiment, I note the runtime performance by removing the fully connected layer only, then again by removing the convolutional layer only.
 This experiment was run on quad-core CPUs.